Greetings! This page introduces the work that I am involved with and my background in dance and facilitation.

 I love creating spaces for people to move, connect, and see where shared creativity leads us.
 I am continually enlivened by witnessing participants connect with joy, freedom, friendship, solidarity and collective purpose.

 For the past seven years I have been collaborating with communities who experience barriers in typical dance settings.
-I aim to nurture supportive spaces that are honouring of people of all abilities, backgrounds, genders, sexualities, and levels of experience.
+I aim to nurture supportive spaces that are honouring of people of all abilities, disabilities, backgrounds, genders, sexualities, and levels of experience.
 Participants at sessions range from adults, to kindergarten students, to people in their 90s, to young adults.

 I have trained in numerous forms of dance, including contemporary modern, improvisation and integrated dance.
 I have a master’s of education and have been immersed in facilitating groups for 20 years.